About

 OMMX are architects.
 We innovate in complex settings where traditional approaches fall short.
 We aren’t only interested in how a neighbourhood looks and feels, but who and what it stands for.
 We create spaces that we can all relate to and that help us relate to one another.

-We currently advise Hackney and Brent Councils on their future development, sit on the board of Brighton’s West Pier Trust and are on the Mayor of London’s Architecture and Urbanism Framework for housing and public spaces.
-In 2023, we founded Young Policymakers to champion the rights of children from underserved and underrepresented communities.
+We currently advise Hackney and Brent Councils on their future development, sit on the board of Brighton’s West Pier Trust looking after the iconic ruin, and serve on the Mayor of London’s Architecture and Urbanism Framework for housing and public spaces.

 Our portfolio embodies a seismic shift towards a more fiscally, socially and environmentally responsible architecture.
 One that properly caters for our planet, its diverse communities and natural habitats.